Ivole32/CraftControl/README.md

 # CraftControl - MIDI to Keyboard/Mouse Mapper

 A powerful and flexible MIDI controller mapping system that converts MIDI inputs from DJ controllers (like the DDJ FLEX4) into keyboard shortcuts and mouse movements.
-Perfect for controlling games, software, or any application with your DJ controller!
+Perfect for controlling games, software, or any application like Mineraft with your DJ controller!

+A full documentation can be found [here](https://github.com/Ivole32/CraftControl/wiki)

+## 🚀 Quickstart
+### EXE
+To download the latest release, go to the [latest release page](https://github.com/Ivole32/CraftControl/releases/latest).

+### Build it yourself
+Simply run `build_exe.ps1` in the repo root.
+The finished EXE file should be in `/dist`.
+Please make sure you have Python installed and are using Windows before trying to build the file.

 ## 💬 Support